jaakla/PolylineViewer/README.md

 Tableau extensions are web applications that can interact and communicate with Tableau.
 This application lets you visualize an encoded polyline from your data.

 Requirements
-- you must have Tableau Desktop 2018.2 to use extensions.
+- you must have Tableau Desktop 2018.2 or later to use extensions. (tested with 2020.3)
-- Works on server also - needs to whitelist extension URL by admin
+- Works on server also, just needs to whitelist extension URL by admin
 - must be online to run this extension

 Usage: